-Sermon delivered on Passion (Palm) Sunday A, April 13, 2014 at St. Augustine’s Anglican Church, Columbus, OH
+Sermon delivered on Ash Wednesday, February 10, 2016 at St. Augustine’s Anglican Church, Westerville, OH.

-If you would prefer to hear the audio podcast of this sermon, usually somewhat different from the text below, click here.
+If you prefer to listen to the audio podcast of this sermon, usually somewhat different from the text below, click here.

 In the name of God: the Father, the Son, and the Holy Spirit.
 Amen.